Food Technology at Hollingworth will develop pupil’s knowledge and understanding of food, preparation and nutrition that promotes a healthy lifestyle.

-Pupils in Years 8 & 9 receive one 60 minute lesson each week with homework set once every two weeks, as is the policy at Hollingworth.
-Pupils are taught in mixed ability groups with class sizes of 25 or below.
-Progress is tracked and monitored in accordance with agreed procedure.
-Pupils complete a baseline assessment in Year 8 and will receive six National Curriculum assessments a year.
-They are expected to buy ingredients for practical lessons.
+Pupils in Years 7, 8 & 9 receive one 60 minute lesson each week with homework set once every two weeks, as is the policy at Hollingworth.
+Homework set is a continuation of practical assessments.
+Pupils are taught in mixed ability groups with class sizes of 24 or below.

 Key Stage 4

 Pupils are taught in mixed ability groups and progress is tracked and monitored in accordance with agreed procedure.
 Pupils complete a range of both formal and informal assessments in the form of extended writing activities in class, as well as mock and real examinations.